wp-plugins/shadows/readme.txt

 = How do I add a shadow to an object? =

-For images this is as simply as adding the text to the end of the “CSS Class” under the “Advanced Settings” for the image.
+For images this is as simply as adding `shadow_xxxx` to the end of the "CSS Class" under the "Advanced Settings" for the image.
-For divs and blockquotes you will need to use the HTML view in the editor and add class="shadow_curl" to the object.
+For divs and blockquotes you will need to use the HTML view in the editor and add `class="shadow_xxxx"` to the object.

 = What about regular drop shadows? =